Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Background

 \;

 Unlike the frequentist approach to statistics, well known to the scientific community as hypothesis testing, Bayesian theory thus incorporates prior statistical knowledge in its testing of a hypothesis.
-The posterior $P(s|o)$ serves as the subsequent prior for the next observation and as such, serves to improve the prediction of subsequent observations.
+The numerator serves as a generative model for predictions.
+The posterior $P(s|o)$ can be used as the subsequent prior for the next observation and as such, serves to improve the prediction of future observations.
 This yields a different measure of uncertainty than Shannon information: the difference in information between the prior and posterior, or Bayesian surprise.
 Because Bayesian surprise incorporates the statistical relationship with prior knowledge, it is semantic, describing the information content of the meaning of an observation under prior knowledge.
-When we consider the prior and posterior to be (normal) distributions, this Bayesian surprise is given by the Kullback-Leibler divergence (KL Divergence, \cite{kullback:1997}).
-It provides the relative entropy between the two distributions, or the information gained from one distribution to the other, in bits:
+Bayesian surprise is given by the Kullback-Leibler divergence (KL Divergence, \cite{kullback:1997}).
+It provides the relative entropy between the prior and posterior distributions, or the information gained from one distribution to the other, in bits: